ThorstenRhau/neovim/README.md

 ## Thank you

-There are many individuals and projects that I have learnt from and taken inspiration from.
-Thank you to all of the fantastic Neovim community 🙏🏻.
+There are many individuals and projects that I have learnt and taken inspiration from.
+Thank you to all of the fantastic Neovim community 🙏.